-Darren Ward started training in 1991, aged 14, at Miramar club in Wellington.
-He graded to 1st Dan in 1994 and graded to his 6th Dan in 2016 in Wellington.
-In recent years Darren has represented New Zealand as an umpire at the ITF world champs.
+Master Darren Ward started training in 1991, aged 14, at Miramar club in Wellington.
+He graded to 1st Dan in 1994 and graded to his 7th Dan in 2023.
+In recent years Master Ward has represented New Zealand as an umpire at the ITF world champs.

-He is currently a member of the Tournaments Advidor Group and a 6th Degree Black Belt.
+He is currently a member of the Tournaments Advisor Group and a 7th Degree Black Belt.

 Brett Kraiger has been doing Taekwon-Do for more than 25 years and instructing for more than 20.
 He opened the original Spirit Taekwon-Do school at Brooklyn in 1995.